1Password/scim-examples/PREPARATION.md

 ### DNS record

 You'll need to be able to create a DNS record with the SCIM bridge domain name you want to use.
 However, you'll need to have the IP address of the host, so the bridge will need to be deployed first, unless you have a static IP already assigned.
-Follow the steps in the deployment guide you use for guidelines on when to finish setting up your DNS record.
+Follow the steps in the deployment example for guidelines on when to finish setting up your DNS record.

-### TLS certificates
+### TLS certificate

 Identity providers typically require a TLS certificate when communicating with the SCIM bridge.
-By default, TLS certificates are handled through a complimentary [Let's Encrypt](https://letsencrypt.org/) service integration, which automatically generates and renews a certificate based on the domain you're using.
+By default, TLS certificates are handled by a complimentary [Let's Encrypt](https://letsencrypt.org/) service integration, which automatically generates and renews a certificate based on the domain you're using.

-There are two ways you can use the Let's Encrypt service to issue a certificate for your SCIM bridge:
+If you require TLS certificate management, there are two ways you can use the Let's Encrypt service to issue a certificate for your SCIM bridge:

 #### TLS-ALPN-01